An introduction to The Welten Project

 15ed80d9e39f34dc67829c6346fed885v1_max_755x424_b3535db83dc50e27c1bb1392364c95a2.jpg

-The Welten Project is the umbrella title given to a growing body of stylistically diverse, musical and multi-media works drawn together through the inspiration of Welten, the seventeen-poem cycle by Gertrud Kolmar.
+The Welten Project is the umbrella title given to a growing body of musical and multimedia works drawn together through the inspiration of Welten, the seventeen-poem cycle by Gertrud Kolmar.

 “I shall die as most will die; the rake will pass through my life